Pruthvi-Sanghavi/Pid_group10_team2/readme.md

 ## Overview

 The project contains a PID control which uses compute function.
+Travis and Coveralls are used for code coverage.

 ## Notes